liasop/nlp_assisted_method/README.md

-# NLP-Assisted Qualitative Coding
+# NLP-Assisted Method for Qualitative Coding

 This repository contains Python scripts for using a semantic shift algorithm for chunking text documents and classifying chunks using GPT-4.
 This repository is a companion to the paper "Integrating Large Language Models into Qualitative Methods in Implementation Science: A Proof-of-Concept Study" by the Authors Lia Chin-Purcell, Elena Rosenberg-Carlson, Helene Chokron-Garneau and Mark McGovern.

 ## Features

 - **Semantic Chunking**: Splits text documents into semantically coherent chunks using Sentence Transformers and cosine similarity.
-- **GPT-Based Classification**: Uses GPT-4 via Secure GPT, a Stanford-hosted instance of GPT-4, to classify text segments according to a codebook
+- **GPT-Based Classification**: Uses GPT-4 via [Secure GPT](https://securegpt.stanfordhealthcare.org/), a Stanford-hosted instance of GPT-4, to classify text segments according to a codebook
 - **JSON Output**: Exports results in structured JSON format.

 ## Set up